The Age of Diagnosis

 Reviews

-The Age of Diagnosis slices through the confusion and the contradictions that have tied me in knots - both as a parent and as a clinician - with grace, elegance and compassion.
-It is scholarly, human but most importantly it's an absolutely absorbing read from start to finish.
+The Age of Diagnosis covers so many topics that have been troubling me but which I hadn't been able to resolve myself.
+It slices through the confusion and the contradictions that have tied me in knots - both as a parent and as a clinician - with grace, elegance and compassion.
+It is scholarly and human, but an absolutely absorbing read from start to finish.
 There are very few people who could write this so straightforwardly and yet with endless compassion.
-The book covers so many topics that have been troubling me but which I hadn't been able to resolve myself.
 I really cannot say good enough things about it.

 In my view the best science writer around - a true descendant of Oliver Sacks.